 US law applies similarly.
 For example, in 2014, Alcoa Inc. had to settle US \$384 million in charges to the U.S. Securities and Exchange Commission, in a criminal case brought up by the U.S. Department of Justice.
-An Alcoa subsidiary had made more than US \$110 million in corrupt payments to Bahraini officials, using a London-based consultant as an intermediary to negotiate with government officials and make the illicit payments.20
+An Alcoa subsidiary had made more than US \$110 million in corrupt payments to Bahraini officials, using a London-based consultant as an intermediary to negotiate with government officials and make the illicit payments.20 with all applicable laws, and explicitly prohibits any kind of corruption, such as bribery.

-■ Deliberately "turning a blind eye" poses a serious threat: Increasingly, businesses understand the risk of engaging business partners.
-In response, they may state their expectations towards their partners in detailed policies, such as a "Code of Conduct for Suppliers", or an equivalent document.
-Such a code generally requires compliance with all applicable laws, and explicitly prohibits any kind of corruption, such as bribery.
 However, simply having a Code is not, on its own, a sufficient safeguard against liability.
 An "I did not know what they were doing" defence may not stand, if proper due diligence would have uncovered misconduct.
-Legal provisions for "willful blindness" or "conscious avoidance" include closing one's eyes to the high probability of improper behaviour
+Legal provisions for "willful blindness" or "conscious avoidance" include closing one's eyes to the high probability of improper behaviour.

+Deliberately "turning a blind eye" poses a serious threat: Increasingly, companies understand the risk of engaging business partners.
+In response, they may state their expectations towards their partners in detailed policies, such as a "Code of Conduct for Suppliers", or an equivalent document.
+Such a code generally requires compliance

-Many jurisdictions are introducing stronger anti-corruption legislation, treating business partners acting on a business' behalf in the same way as a business' own employees.
-Ignorance is not a valid defence: deliberately looking away from a partner's business conduct may not shield the business and its employees from reputational, commercial and legal penalties.
+Many jurisdictions are introducing stronger anti-corruption legislation, treating business partners acting on a company's behalf in the same way as a company's own employees.
+Ignorance is not a valid defence: deliberately looking away from a partner's business conduct may not shield the company and its employees from reputational, commercial and legal penalties.